Skip to main content

 In case we offer an alternative payment method it will provide to you in the form of an original or PDF version of Raleigh headed letter sent either by mail or as an attachment to an email.

-24.2 No changes in bank accounts
+23.2 No changes in bank accounts

 You should view any communication suggesting our bank details have changed with suspicion.
-If you receive any communication purporting to come from Raleigh which either indicates that Raleigh’s bank details have changed or which gives you any reason to doubt its provenance, you should immediately contact Raleigh by the contact form in the website (not email), and not act on the communication unless and until you are satisfied it is genuine.
+If you receive any communication purporting to come from Raleigh which either indicates that Raleigh’s bank details have changed or which gives you any reason to doubt its provenance, you should immediately contact Raleigh by the contact form on the website (not email), and not act on the communication unless and until you are satisfied it is genuine.

-24.3 Malware/hacking
+23.3 Malware/hacking

 If your computer is hacked or infected by malware, fraudsters may take over your communications with us.
 There may also be an increased risk of onward infection.
-You must ensure that up-to-date anti-malware / anti-virus software is installed on your computer and any mobile device through which you communicate with us and let us
+You must ensure that up-to-date anti-malware / anti-virus software is installed on your computer and any mobile device through which you communicate with us and let us know if you have been hacked or had malware installed.

-25. Your agreement and false statements and material omissions
+24. Your agreement and false statements and material omissions

-25.1 On-line application
+24.1 On-line application

-By submitting your application for a place on an Expedition, you agree to this Agreement and all other documents referred to within and provided to you (including the Code of Conduct, Privacy Policy, and the Safeguarding Policy).
+By submitting your application for a place on an Expedition, you agree to this Agreement and all other documents referred to within and provided to you (including the Venturer Agreement, Privacy Policy, and the Safeguarding Policy).
 You also agree to provide all such information and complete all such documents and forms that Raleigh deems necessary for your Expedition (including health and well-being declarations, passport information, personal details, emergency contact details and the applicability criteria) accurately and fully.
 Any deliberate and materially false statement or material omission in any of the written information that you provide to Raleigh will entitle Raleigh to cancel your application or end your participation in an Expedition.
 Should this deliberate and materially false statement or omission have a significant adverse impact on Raleigh or the Expedition (including where the well-being or safety of any person (including yourself) is put at risk), you may not be entitled to any return of fundraising.

-26. No rights for third parties
+25. No rights for third parties

 Nobody else has any rights under this Agreement.
 This Agreement is between you and Raleigh International.
 No other person shall have any rights to enforce any of the terms of this Agreement.

-27. Transfer
+26. Transfer

-27.1 Our transfer rights
+26.1 Our transfer rights

 We may transfer our rights and obligations under this Agreement to another organisation.
 We will always tell you in writing if this happens and we will ensure that the transfer will not materially affect your rights under this Agreement.

-27.2 Your transfer rights
+26.2 Your transfer rights

 You may only transfer your rights or your obligations under this Agreement to another person if we agree to this in writing.
 We may not agree for any reason, including if we consider that the other person does not meet the requirements set out under this Agreement, if it would result in Raleigh incurring additional cost(s) (which the other person